Health Website Wiretapping, Data Privacy Investigations: Was Your Info Shared?

 Within the healthcare industry, website operators’ use of the Meta pixel has come under scrutiny as the tool could potentially be used to transmit consumers’ protected medical information without permission.
 In fact, in June 2022, nonprofit news publication The Markup published the results of an investigation revealing that the websites for a third of the top hospitals in the U.S. were sending patients’ sensitive health information to Facebook via the Meta pixel.
 The websites were reportedly transmitting details such as doctors’ names and the specific medical conditions selected when users made appointments.
 Additionally, some hospitals’ patient portals were sharing details about patients’ medications, allergic reactions and upcoming doctor’s appointments via the pixel, according to The Markup.

-Attorneys are now looking into whether the websites and apps listed above are using the Meta pixel to share users’ personal and health information with Facebook in violation of state and federal wiretapping laws.
+Attorneys are now looking into whether the websites and apps listed above are using third-party pixels to share users’ personal and health information in violation of state and federal wiretapping laws.

 Is This a Lawsuit?
 What Am I Signing Up For, Exactly?